RyanQuey/intertextuality-graph/README.md

     TODO if this happens often enough, create a script for nuking.

+# TODOs
+- Consider moving fields to edges in order to improve read query performances for certain access patterns
+- add `sys.exit(0)` to close processes

 # Acknowledgements
 For related works that help to provide ideas and inspiration for this project, see also:
 - https://viz.bible/remaking-influential-cross-reference-visualization/